ifpen/chalk-it/documentation/docs/chalkitapi.md

 chalkit.scheduler.setVariable(dataNodeName, dataNodeValue);
 ```

-This API sets the value _dataNodeValue_ to the dataNode identified by dataNode["_dataNodeName_"].
+This API assigns the value _dataNodeValue_ to the dataNode identified by dataNode["_dataNodeName_"].

-- dataNodeName: The name of the dataNode, must be a string.
+- dataNodeName _(string)_: The name of the dataNode.
 - dataNodeValue: The value to be assigned to the dataNode, which can be any JavaScript primitive type (number, string, boolean), array or JSON.

-For example, if you have a dataNode _info_person_ that contains:
+For example, to update the following dataNode named _info_person_:

 ```JavaScript
 {